 Everything indexed in Summon has a persistent link: almost all of our ebooks, all our our print materials, the majority of the articles in our subscribed journals, plus conference proceedings, government publications, reference sources, and dissertations.
-Simply search Summon, right-click on the result you need, and copy the URL.
-It will be in the form http://vt.summon.serialssolutions.com/link/0/ followed by a long string of characters.
+Simply search Summon, click the Details link below the result, and then click the Persistent Link and copy the URL.
+It will be in the form http://vt.summon.serialssolutions.com/#!/search?bookMark= followed by a long string of characters.

 The advantage of this URL is it will always point to the Summon record for this item (the article, ebook, journal, print record, etc) even when the source for that item changes: the journal switches publisher, the ebook changes platforms, or even when the item is no longer available through our subscriptions.
 The user will always be directed to our current form of access for the item.
 If we do lose access to an item, the user will see a Get VText screen that will offer access through interlibrary loan.